Joseffb/TADL-CMS/README.md

 a light headless CMS built on the f3 framework

 alpha build.
-Check dev branch
+Check dev branch.

 http://cms.dev/json should give you a json error message :)